 Although excessively cold snaps are usually brief, freezing temperatures can cause extensive damage to your pipes and irrigation systems.
 Water accumulates and sits in the pipes, even if you aren’t running your sprinklers.
 When the temperatures drop, that water can freeze and expand, causing cracks, holes, or bursting of your pipes.
 Protect your investment during the colder months by winterizing your sprinkler system and draining outdoor water features.

 Protect Your Outdoor Furniture

 Store your outdoor furniture indoors or cover it with a weatherproof cover to protect it from outdoor elements and weather.

 Tune Up Your Furnace

-Your furnace should be inspected before you need to turn it on.
+You need to turn on your furnace to inspect it.
 Make sure it’s in good working order and get any necessary repairs out of the way before it gets cold.
 This includes changing the filter and getting the ducts and vents cleaned if necessary.
 This will also help you save money on your heating bills.

 A little winter home maintenance can help prevent serious problems for your home.
 Taking the time now to protect your home both inside and out is well worth the effort, and can prevent costly damages and extensive work later.